 Paint made with Casein was originally used in a gouache manner, simply opaque or somewhat impasto for mural paintings and frescoes, but the strength of Casein as an adhesive made that its primary function.
-Recipes for the use of adhesives made from casein, or curd, date back to the 11th century.
+Recipes for the use of adhesives made from Casein, or curd, date back to the 11th century.

-The perfection of tubed Casein colors during the early 1930's provided artists with the perfect complement: a water-soluble paint that could be used in place of or in conjunction with oil colors.
-In the 1930's, buildings were painted with Casein, and during World War II it was used for camouflage.
-Ready-to-use Casein wall paints were popular during the 1940's and 50's.
+The perfection of tubed Casein colors during the early 1930s provided artists with the perfect complement: a water-soluble paint that could be used in place of or in conjunction with oil colors.
+In the 1930s, buildings were painted with Casein, and during World War II it was used for camouflage.
+Ready-to-use Casein wall paints were popular during the 1940s and 50s.
 No other media has been so versatile for so long.

-It's simple.
-Mix Shiva Casein Emulsion with powdered pigments: Spray some water on your palette and scoop out the pigment with a palette knife.
+You can mix Shiva Casein Emulsion with powdered pigments: Spray some water on your palette and scoop out the pigment with a palette knife.
 Mix thoroughly into a paste and add a few drops of Shiva Casein Emulsion.
 Mix again, and you're ready to paint.

 Yes.
 Properly done and with a protective varnish, Caseins can last longer than oils, especially oils on canvas.
 They will not crack or yellow.

 Casein may be applied to any rigid non-oily surface such as canvas panels, gessoed painting panels, illustration boards, heavy watercolor paper, wood panels, or masonite.
 Casein can also be applied to metal, sheetrock, cement, plaster, wet or dry lime walls, and for decorative purposes on glass.

 Yes, but it must be painted thinly because Casein can crack if applied too thickly on a flexible surface.
 If you would like to paint thickly and would still like to paint on canvas, mount the canvas or linen on masonite, and prime the canvas with PVA, glue, or acrylic gesso.